jundalisay/spblist/content/en/research/pythagoras/fragments/theages2.md

 - the better part consent, and are concordant with the less excellent part

 Temperance is produced when the appetitive follows the reasoning part of the soul.

 Fortitude is produced when the irascible part follows.

 Justice is produced when reason takes place in all the parts of the soul.

-Justice is separates all the vices and all the virtues of the soul from each other.
+It separates all the vices and all the virtues of the soul from each other.

 It is a certain established order of the apt conjunction of the parts of the soul, and perfect and supreme virtue.